jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 SPIDER) threat actors; of these, PROPHET SPIDER was the most prolific, responsible for more than twice as many attributed interactive intrusions than the next most active eCrime actor, CARBON SPIDER.
-PROPHET SPIDER is likely an access broker an actor that gains access with the intention to sell that access for profit rather than carrying out actions on objectives directly.
+PROPHET SPIDER is likely an access broker — an actor that gains access with the intention to sell that access for profit rather than carrying out actions on objectives directly.
 Were it not for OverWatch alerting victim organizations to these PROPHET SPIDER intrusions, they likely would have progressed to a ransomware incident or breach.
-ECrime adversaries remain highly capable, particularly if measured by the speed at which they can move through a victims environment.
+ECrime adversaries remain highly capable, particularly if measured by the speed at which they can move through a victim’s environment.
 An important OverWatch speed measurement is breakout time: the time an adversary takes to move laterally, from an initially compromised host to another host within the victim environment.
 Of the hands\-on eCrime